 - Don’t make it all or nothing, learn to give and take.

-By learning to conflict with good intentions, you’ll reduce the stress and boost the creativity between yourself and others.
+By learning to conflict with respect and good intentions, you’ll reduce stress and boost the creativity between yourself and others.
 Conflict appreciation can lead you to success.
+So don’t eliminate conflict.
+You haven’t peaked yet!

 Get more performance out of your most valuable and expensive business assets – your people.
 Contact me to find out how.